trumhemcut/devops/README.md

 In case you are confident to config the LDAP Server via LDAP CLI, then you can remove this container in the ```docker-compose.yml```

 ### Gitlab
 The Gitlab server is available at http://git.yourcompany.com.
 Beware that the ```build.sh``` has added the domain git.yourcompany.com to your hosts file & expose the port 80 from **gitlab** container.
 At the first time login to the gitlab server, you will be prompted to reset password of **root** account which is administrator.
+Be aware that Gitlab hasn't been using the default username & password ```root/5iveL!fe``` anymore, so you have to prompt new password for the first time setting up.
+(See https://gitlab.com/gitlab-org/gitlab-ce/issues/1980)

 The **gitlab** server has been also setup to connect to LDAP Server, so you can login to gitlab with the credentials from LDAP server such as: